 Volunteer at the Annual Conference, write an article, attend a Chapter meeting, become a mentor and/or mentee, and participate in the online Grant Zone forums.
 You’ll encounter a welcoming network of grant professionals at all levels and from all industries, and everyone is always willing to share their expertise, best practices, encouragement, and support.

 Subscribe to email newsletters and weekly RFP updates.
-Fully explore all of the Center’s resources, from the free webinars to the paid in-person trainings to the amazing and comprehensive Foundation Directory Online database.
+Fully explore all of the Candid’s resources, from the free webinars to the paid, in-person trainings to the amazing and comprehensive Foundation Directory Online database.

 Get to know grants.gov